“Don’t use that tone of voice with me!”

 Writing in a way that appeals to your readers entails a lot of things.
 At the top of the list of considerations is tone of voice.

-The phrase “tone of voice” refers to the persona your content takes on.
+The phrase “tone of voice” refers to the persona your content marketing takes on.
 The manner in which you speak to your online readership decides how engaged they are, how educated they become or how motivated to take action they grow.
 Your tone of voice should encapsulate all that your brand and your customers value.
 It should also reflect the manner of speaking those readers are most familiar with and be appropriate to the intended audience.

 However, say you’re trying to grab the attention of the C-suite audience.
-Your tactics would likely shift 180 degrees.
-The suits would probably respond best to a tone that is highly professional, is condensed into short, quick-hit sentences and is authoritative.
+Your voice guideline tactics would likely shift 180 degrees.
+The suits would probably respond best to a formal tone that is highly professional, is condensed into short, quick-hit sentences and is authoritative.
 You want to appear knowledgeable.
 You want to inspire.
 You want to provide thought leadership and cultivate an executive following that looks to you for solutions and ideas.